 Southern Ocean Iron Supply: Does Size Fractionation Matter?

-The Southern Ocean plays a disproportionately important role in ocean carbon drawdown, accounting for >40% of global anthropogenic C uptake, due to physical and biological processes.
-This biological component is limited in many Southern Ocean regions by scarcity of iron (Fe).
-Although the deep waters of the western Antarctic Peninsula (WAP) are crucial in supplying Fe to waters downstream, we have a poor understanding how Fe is stabilised during transport, and how much different Fe phases (soluble, colloidal, particulate) contribute to deep water inventories.
-Moreover, it remains unclear how the generation of different size fractions of Fe in sediments, and their subsequent release, is linked to hotspots of surface productivity and interactions with different sedimentary components such as silica.
+The Southern Ocean plays a disproportionately important role in ocean carbon drawdown, accounting for >40% of global anthropogenic C uptake.
+Cycling of carbon in the oceans is governed by physical and biological processes, and the biological component is limited in many Southern Ocean regions by scarcity of iron (Fe).
+Although the deep waters of the western Antarctic Peninsula (WAP) are crucial in supplying Fe to waters downstream, we have a poor understanding how much different Fe phases (soluble, colloidal, particulate) contribute to deep water inventories, and how these phases are stabilised during transport.
+Moreover, it remains unclear how the different size fractions and lability of Fe in sediments, and their subsequent release, is linked to hotspots of surface productivity and interactions with different sedimentary components such as silica.

 Location: